IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/async.md

    Checking the `duration` field in the activation record, you can see that this activation took slightly over two seconds to complete.

 {% hint style="info" %}
-**Actions have a** `timeout` **parameter that enforces the maximum duration for an invocation.** This value defaults to 60 seconds and can be changed to a maximum of 5 minutes.
+Actions have a `timeout` parameter that enforces the maximum duration for an invocation.
+This value defaults to 60 seconds and can be changed to a maximum of 5 minutes.
 {% endhint %}

 Let's look at what happens when an action invocation takes longer than the `timeout`.

-1. Update the `asyncAction` timeout to 1000ms.
+1. Update the `asyncAction` timeout to 1000ms:

    ```bash
    ibmcloud fn action update asyncAction --timeout 1000